EurusNotes/EurusNotes/README.md

-# Hi there, I'm Leslie (Chenxi) Liu 👋
+# Hi there, I'm Leslie
 **AI Engineer | Data Scientist**
 📍 Sydney, Australia

 I am an AI Engineer and Data Scientist with a strong focus on machine learning, natural language processing, and data-driven solutions.
-I hold a Master of Information Technology from the University of New South Wales (UNSW) and a Bachelor of Culture and Information Science from Doshisha University.
+I hold a Master of Information Technology from the University of New South Wales (UNSW).
 I am passionate about building intelligent applications, fine-tuning LLMs, and extracting actionable insights from complex datasets.

 ### 🛠 Tech Stack
 * **Languages:** Python, SQL, R